 What should visitors do if an eruption occurs?

 If an eruption occurs, follow official guidance from the Icelandic authorities.
-Avoid restricted areas, monitor emergency alerts, and be prepared for possible evacuations if in nearby towns.
+Don't go into restricted areas, monitor emergency alerts, and be prepared for possible evacuations if in nearby towns.

 The Sundhnukagigar eruptions serve as a powerful reminder of Iceland's dynamic landscape.
 While the area remains under careful observation due to ongoing activity, the broader Reykjanes Peninsula offers a fascinating glimpse into the forces shaping our planet.

-Whether through helicopter tours, hikes in the surrounding areas, or visits to nearby attractions like the Blue Lagoon, there are still ways to experience the awe-inspiring power of Iceland's volcanoes.
-To learn about other top volcanic activities and sites across the country, be sure to check out our article on the Top Volcanic Activities in Iceland.
+Join helicopter tours, hike the surrounding areas, or visit nearby attractions like the Blue Lagoon to experience the awe-inspiring power of Iceland's volcanoes.
+To learn about other top volcanic activities and sites across the country, be sure to check out our article on the top volcanic activities in Iceland.